shawngraham/5706a-f24/schedule.md

 **To read**

-Everyone should read and do:
+Everyone should read and, perhaps, do:

-Sugimoto, Go.
++ Sugimoto, Go.
 ‘Introduction to Populating a Website with API Data’.
-Programming Historian, May 2019. programminghistorian.org, https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data.
+Programming Historian, May 2019. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data).

 **To do**

-First, try this Colab notebook that works with the Chronicling America newspaper API: https://colab.research.google.com/github/o-date/working-with-apis/blob/master/notebooks/chronicling%20america%20api.ipynb
++ First, try this Colab notebook that works with the Chronicling America newspaper API: [link](https://colab.research.google.com/github/o-date/working-with-apis/blob/master/notebooks/chronicling%20america%20api.ipynb)

 Then give this a try:

-Williamson, Evan Peter.
++ Williamson, Evan Peter.
 ‘Fetching and Parsing Data from the Web with OpenRefine’.
 Programming Historian, Aug.
-2017. programminghistorian.org, https://programminghistorian.org/en/lessons/fetch-and-parse-data-with-openrefine.
+2017. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/fetch-and-parse-data-with-openrefine).

 Another approach is to parse the structure of the website, and use the Wget command to give it a go.
 See

-Milligan, Ian.
++ Milligan, Ian.
 ‘Automated Downloading with Wget’.
-Programming Historian, June 2012. programminghistorian.org, https://programminghistorian.org/en/lessons/automated-downloading-with-wget.
+Programming Historian, June 2012. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/automated-downloading-with-wget).

 and

-Kurschinski, Kellen.
++ Kurschinski, Kellen.
 ‘Applied Archival Downloading with Wget’.
 Programming Historian, Sept.
-2013. programminghistorian.org, https://programminghistorian.org/en/lessons/applied-archival-downloading-with-wget.
+2013. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/applied-archival-downloading-with-wget).

-!warning!
-Badly-formed wget commands (or commands not correctly shut down) can lead to downloading **an awful lot of data** and can make you look like a bad-actor, which we do not want.
+**!warning!** Badly-formed wget commands (or commands not correctly shut down) can lead to downloading **an awful lot of data** and can make you look like a bad-actor, which we do not want.

 ## Meeting 10: LLMS & Associated Technologies